samblenny/txtseq/README.md

 ### CircuitPython Version

-1. Prepare a host computer with something that can play sounds for incoming MIDI notes on channels 10, 11, 12, and 13 (txtseq voices 1, 2, 3, and 4).
-   For example, on macOS, you can use Garageband by adding a MIDI track to an empty project.
+1. Prepare a host computer with something that can play sounds for incoming USB MIDI notes on channels 10, 11, 12, and 13.
+For example, on macOS, you can use the GarageBand app by adding a MIDI track to an empty project.

 2. Update CircuitPython and bootloader the normal way. (no additional libraries are needed)